i-piiyush/Stopwatch-using-js/README.md

-created a stopwatch using html,cssand js
+created a stopwatch using html,css and js